ml444/gkit/README.md

 Secondary encapsulation based on gorm mainly includes the following functions:

 - Encapsulates the creation, update, query, and deletion of gorm.
-The query encapsulates the chain method (Eq\Gt\Lt\In\Not In\Between...), making it easier to use, and supports soft deletion and paging query.
+The query encapsulates the chain method (Eq\Gt\Lt\In\Not In\Between...), making it easier to use, and supports soft deletion and pagination query.
 - The parameter structure `QueryOpts` that encapsulates complex queries can make it easier to process query conditions under some complex queries.
 - For `Not Found Record` error handling, the error code and error message can be customized.
-- The `dbx.paging` module of list paging query makes paging list query easier to use.
+- The `dbx.pagination` module of list paging query makes paging list query easier to use.

 Basic usage：